The Key To Raising A Happy Child

 Consultants, not managers?
 I can imagine some parents feeling really uncomfortable giving up that much control over their children's lives.

-When I used to do therapy — I'm going going back 30 years now — I'd see family after family that said, "I hate the time after dinner at our house because it's World War Three."
+When I used to do therapy — I'm going going back 30 years now — I'd see family after family that said, "I hate the time after dinner at our house because it's World War III."
 And I was struck by how many of these meaningless fights would happen over homework — completely unproductive fights, hugely stressful, pitting the kid against his parents.

 I just came up with this phrase: "I love you too much to fight with you about your homework."